Sowing Guide

 How to Sow Mixed Chabaud Carnation Seeds

-• Soil preparation: Carnations prefer well-draining soil with a slightly alkaline pH (around 7.0).
-Amend the soil with organic matter such as compost or well-rotted manure to improve soil fertility and drainage.
+• Soil Preparation: Chabaud carnations thrive in well-draining soil with a slightly alkaline pH (around 7.0).
+Enrich the soil with organic matter such as compost or well-rotted manure to improve fertility and drainage.

-• Transplanting: Once the seedlings have developed several sets of true leaves, they can be transplanted into individual pots or directly into the garden.
-Space the plants about 6-8 inches (15-20 cm) apart to allow for adequate airflow.
+4. Transplanting: Once seedlings have several true leaves, transplant them into individual pots or directly into the garden, spacing them 6–8 inches (15–20 cm) apart.

-• Pruning: Deadhead spent flowers regularly to encourage continued blooming, and pinch back the tips of the stems in early summer to promote bushier growth.
+• Pruning: Regularly deadhead spent flowers to promote continuous blooming.
+Pinch back stems in early summer to encourage bushier growth.

-• Winter care: In colder climates, carnations may need protection from frost and freezing temperatures.
-Mulch the soil around the plants with a layer of straw or leaves to help insulate the roots.
+• Winter Care: In colder climates, protect plants from frost by mulching the soil with a layer of straw or leaves.

 Frequently Bought Together